phoenix16/Route/README.md

 Sample usage:

-Imagine you are driving in downtown San Francisco looking for parking.
-Instead of looking for parking in Google Maps on your phone while driving distractedly, you could touch your phone's fingerprint sensor to get driving directions to the closest parking lot.
+Imagine you are looking for parking in downtown San Francisco.
+Touching the fingerprint sensor on your phone will route you to the nearest parking lot.

-For example, program the fingerprint sensor with
+Associate each enrolled fingerprint with a destination.
+For example,
   - finger 1 to route home
-  - finger 2 to route to closest parking lot
+  - finger 2 to route to nearest parking lot
-  - finger 3 to route to closest gas station.
+  - finger 3 to route to nearest gas station.

 This app has been tested on a Samsung Galaxy S5, which permits a user enroll up to 3 fingerprints.